-The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but generally not greater than \$18.5 per year (and an additional amount of \$6 for employees aged 50 and over), of their annual compensation to the plan through salary deferrals, subject to statutory limits.
+The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but generally not greater than \$19 thousands per year (and an additional amount of \$6 thousands for employees aged 50 and over), of their annual compensation to the plan through salary deferrals, subject to statutory limits.
 The Company matches 50% of employee contributions to the plan up to a limit of 6% of their eligible compensation.
-In 2018, 2017 and 2016, the Company's matching contribution to the plan amounted to \$4,163, \$3,613 and \$2,290 respectively.
+In 2019, 2018 and 2017, the Company's matching contribution to the plan amounted to \$4.1, \$4.2 and \$3.6 respectively.